 Eligible Countries: Applicants from OAS Member states:

-Entrance Requirements: To be considered for this scholarship opportunity, an applicant must:
+Entrance Requirements: To be considered for this application opportunity, an applicant must:

 - Provide an unconditional admission letter from UCI;

-- Submit a complete scholarship application with all required supporting documents; and
+- Submit a complete application with all required supporting documents; and

 - Be a citizen and/or permanent legal resident of any OAS member state, except Costa Rica.